TyBrooks/new_new_admin/README.md

   	feature2/                	 --> A second feature in a separate folder and module
 			...
-	stylesheets/					--> All app styling should go here src/								--> All sass files go here.
-They should NOT be listed in the index build/							--> These files should be listed in index.html.
-Compiled by grunt from sass source. app.js                --> main application module; all dependency modules listed here index.html            --> app layout file (the main html template file of the app) index-async.html      --> just like index.html, but loads js files asynchronously karma.conf.js         --> config file for running unit tests with Karma e2e-tests/            --> end-to-end tests protractor-conf.js    --> Protractor config file scenarios.js          --> end-to-end scenarios to be run by Protractor
+	stylesheets/					--> All app styling should go here app.js                --> main application module; all dependency modules listed here index.html            --> app layout file (the main html template file of the app) bower_components/     --> client side dependencies installed by Bower go here automatically e2e-tests/            --> end-to-end tests protractor-conf.js    --> Protractor config file scenarios.js          --> end-to-end scenarios to be run by Protractor node_modules					--> a folder where all your node.js dependencies go. karma.conf.js         --> config file for running unit tests with Karma
 ```

 ## Development Tools